-Many women experience hairy nipples.
+Many females experience hairy nipples.
 A few underlying causes can lead to the growth of nipple hairs.
-Most of them are very common, which helps explain why hairy nipples are common.
+Most of these causes are very frequent, which helps explain why hairy nipples are so common.

 Overproduction of male hormones

-A high level of androgens, such as the hormone testosterone (which is normally more abundant in males), can cause a variety of symptoms, including unusual hair growth.
-Other symptoms may include:
+A high level of androgens, such as the hormone testosterone (which is normally more abundant in males), can also

 - oily skin or acne